 Although I can’t entirely agree that sales and marketing should be combined all the time, there is evidence that shows when both work together at times, such as creating buyer personas and optimizing customer acquisition costs, the results are better.

 Even if you have very little data regarding sales, marketing campaigns can still benefit by knowing the “Tick-Points” or what makes a potential prospect buy faster than others.

-Budgets of sales and marketing are different too.
+Budgets for sales and marketing are different, too.
 Most companies spend hundreds of thousands of dollars on marketing, but spending on sales is always as low as possible.
 At least for small businesses.

-You can have great marketing campaigns, but no adequate sales funnel in place.
+You can have great marketing campaigns, but an unoptimized sales funnel in place.
 If there’s no persuasion in convincing the visitors as to why they should buy from you and why now, there is very little chance you will ever see your sales reach align with the results of your marketing efforts.